catppuccin/palette/README.md

 1. Clone this repository locally
 2. Navigate to Edit > Preferences > Folders > Palettes in GIMP
 3. Select the folder with the 'x' and press "Show file location in the file manager" (the rightmost button)
-4. Copy "Catppuccin.gpl" to this folder
+4. Copy the files in `gpl/` to this folder

 ### Krita